waynodiablo/Oystercard/pills/relational_SQL_DBs.md

 SQL was invented in 1970 and is still being used today, long after every other language around in the 70s has fallen by the wayside.
-While it's definitely not a cool language, or even very pretty, it's efficient and good at what it does, and an useful tool.
-When your database falls apart, it's good to know some SQL
+While it's definitely not a cool language, or even very pretty, it's efficient and good at what it does, and a useful tool.
+When your database falls apart, it's good to have some SQL